aws/karpenter-provider-aws/docs/aws/README.md

 ```

 ### Associate the IAM Role with your Kubernetes Service Account
-This command will associate the AWS IAM Policy you created above with the Kubernetes Service Account used by Karpenter.
+These commands will associate the AWS IAM Policy you created above with the Kubernetes Service Account used by Karpenter.
 ```
+eksctl utils associate-iam-oidc-provider \
+--region ${REGION} \
+--cluster ${CLUSTER_NAME} \
+--approve

 eksctl create iamserviceaccount --cluster ${CLUSTER_NAME} \
 --name default \
 --namespace karpenter \